 About the Program

 Bring your mom, your son, your sibling, and/or your grandpa!
-This intergenerational workshop is open to youth ages 10+ and adults with at least two years of previous study on their instrument and basic performance proficiency.
+This intergenerational workshop is open to youth ages 10+ and adults with basic performance proficiency.
+Beginners welcome!
 Instruments are not provided; participants must bring their own.

-Instruments welcomed: Banjo, Bass, Cello, Dobro, Guitar, Mandolin, Ukulele, Viola, Violin
+Instruments welcomed: Banjo, Bass, Cello, Dobro, Guitar, Mandolin, Ukulele, Viola, Violin, and Voice!

 (Let us know if you play something else that you'd like us to consider.)